YanLi-FE/test-task-mtrading/README.md

 ## Requirements

-This was tested with Node 16.*
+This project was tested with Node 16.*

 ## Running the code